lbxa/o/packages/db/README.md

 The data model is segmented into constituent entities: users, communities, and challenges.
 These entities are important to understand as they form the basis of the codebases's naming conventions and structure, as per Domain Driven Design (DDD).

-## Communities

-There are two types of communities: public and private.
-Public communities are open to everyone, while private communities require an invitation to join.

-Users can be invited to both a public or private community.
-Invitations should be stored in the database.

-Communities have admins/chiefs/bosses (still deciding on the official name).
-These are users that have special permissions to manage the community.
-They can invite users, create challenges, and manage the community settings.
-Such users can nominate other users to become admins.

-A community can host multiple challenges.
-Challenges have a start and end date, and a description.
-Users have to be part of a community to join the challenges hosted by that community.
-By default you are not part of a challenge when you join a community, you must join that challenge.

 ```mermaid
 erDiagram
     USER {